adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 - ...even if it open-source and has well-established reputation you never know
 - _(not being paranoid, just being aware of security implications)_

->  As you mentioned you cannot republish a file of a particular version.
-By setting an exact version in your dependencies your application will only download this version.
-If an attacker was to gain control of the package they could only push malicious code to users of a later package.
+>  As you mentioned you cannot republish a file of particular version.
+By setting an exact version in your dependencies, your application will downloading this version only.
+If an attacker was to gain control of the package they just could push malicious code to users of a later package.

 ---

-From here we can use `browserify` to make it available in the browser:
+From here, we can use `browserify` to make it available in the browser:

 `browserify index.js --standalone library > bitcoin.js`